bferioli/Resume/README.md

 As a front-end engineer on the HubSpot Reporting product, I had the opportunity to develop engaging data-driven experiences to help the customer understand and visualize their marketing outcomes.

 __Highlights:__

-* Use CoffeeScript and Backbone.js to develop front-end components for Reports product
+* Developed reporting and data analytics tools using CoffeeScript, Backbone.js, RequireJS, and Highcharts
-* Create exceptional user interfaces and experiences using HTML5, CSS3 and Sass
+* Improved existing user flows and UI components using HTML5, CSS3, and Sass
-* Collaborate with product manager, tech lead, and other team members to identify and tackle goals
+* Collaborated with designer and product manager to concept and prototype new features and experiences

 ####[MyFonts](http://myfonts.com) - Front-end Developer (Apr 2013 - Jul 2014)